 The Nature of Matter: Understanding the Physical World

 Overall, The Nature of Matter: Understanding the Physical World from The Great Courses is an excellent resource for anyone seeking to understand the fundamental principles of physics.
 Dr. Ball's engaging style and clear explanations make the material accessible to students at all levels, while the comprehensive coverage of the subject matter ensures that even those with advanced knowledge of physics will find much to learn from this course.
 Whether you are a high school student, a college student, or simply someone with an interest in physics, this series is an invaluable resource that will provide you with a thorough understanding of the world around you.

-The Nature of Matter: Understanding the Physical World is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on May 1, 2015.
+The Nature of Matter: Understanding the Physical World is a series that ran for 1 seasons (24 episodes) between May 1, 2015 and on The Great Courses

+The Nature of Matter: Understanding the Physical World